firmata/arduino/readme.md

 The second and more common model is to load a general purpose sketch called StandardFirmata on the Arduino board and then use the host computer exclusively to interact with the Arduino board.
 StandardFirmata is located in the Arduino IDE in File -> Examples -> Firmata.

 ##Firmata Client Libraries
-Most of the time you will be interacting with arduino with a client library on the host computers.
+Most of the time you will be interacting with Arduino with a client library on the host computers.
 Several Firmata client libraries have been implemented in a variety of popular programming languages:

 * procesing
   * [https://github.com/firmata/processing]